FeatureBaseDB/featurebase/docs/getting-started.md

 ##### Import Data From CSV Files

-Now that we have our index and our fields, we can import the data we downloaded earlier and soon be making our own queries.
+Now that we have our index and our fields, we can import the data we downloaded earlier and be on our way to making our own queries.

 First, we will load our data into the `stargazer` field:
 ```